justinribeiro/pwa-firebase-functions-botrender/README.md

 5. Run `npm install` in the functions directory.
 6. Have that URL handy from step 1?
 Great!
 Set the firebase config variable `firebase functions:config:set botrender.server="https://YOUR_PROJECT_HERE.appspot.com/"`
 7. Cool.
 Now tell firebase where this domain is: `firebase functions:config:set site.domain="YOUR_SUB_DOMAIN_HERE.firebaseapp.com"`
-8. Deploy.
+8. Build the sample with the polymer-cli: `polymer build`
+8. Deploy with `firebase deploy`.
 Have a victory dance.

 ### What do I do now?